Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions

-In this Letter, based on first-principles calculations, effective model analysis, and symmetry arguments, we systematically studied the potential 2D SOTI phases in AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films combined of MnBi$_2$Te$_4$ SL and Bi$_2$Te$_3$ QL building blocks.
-Here, the AFM configuration necessitates the existence of an even number of MnBi$_2$Te$_4$ SLs.
-As a prototype of AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films, we first focus on electronic properties of AFM MnBi$_2$Te$_4$ bilayer (i.e., 2 MnBi$_2$Te$_4$ SLs) and check its band topology.
-As expected, the presence of gapped edge states and in-gap corner states is observed.
-To reveal the origin of the 2D SOTI phases in the AFM MnBi$_2$Te$_4$ bilayer, we construct a minimum lattice model and elucidate that higher-order topology originates from the interplay between intrinsic spin-orbital coupling (SOC) and interlayer AFM exchange interactions.
-By employing the concept of rotation topological invariants (RTIs), we uncover that the corner state carries the fractionally quantized corner charge, which is protected by three-fold rotation symmetry $C_3$.
-Remarkably, we demonstrate that the $C_3$-symmetric topological physics of MnBi$_2$Te$_4$ bilayer can be generalized in all Mn-Bi-Te superlatticelike films with AFM configurations.
-Due to the recent growth and diverse build blocks of (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ systems, we believe that our results have a strong feasibility of 2D SOTIs, which can draw attractive experimental attention.
+In this Letter, using the effective model analysis and symmetry arguments, we propose a strategy for realizing 2D SOTI phases in AFM systems.
+Starting from a minimum lattice model of a bilayer system with the AFM configuration, we unveil that higher-order topology originates from the interplay between intrinsic spin-orbital coupling (SOC) and interlayer AFM exchange interactions.
+We then demonstrate by first-principles calculations that the 2D AFM SOTI phases can be realized in AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films combined of MnBi$_2$Te$_4$ SL and Bi$_2$Te$_3$ QL building blocks.
+Moreover, by employing the concept of rotation topological invariants (RTIs), we uncover that corner states of the 2D AFM SOTIs carry the fractionally quantized corner charge, which is protected by three-fold rotation symmetry $C_3$.
+Due to the recent growth and diverse build blocks of (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ systems, the emergence of higher-order topological phases in their thin films would offer accessible candidates for studying 2D SOTIs experimentally.